 Here is an example of a more advanced installation.
 Once you have a canbus installed the possibilities are pretty much endless.
 In this example, the SDC node in the top part of the diagram publishes all of Speeduino’s real-time data onto the canbus where other devices, both SDC and non-SDC, can receive it.

-Other canbus devices also contribute their own data onto the canbus, including being able to populate atributes which are displayable by SDC devices.
+Other canbus devices also contribute their own data onto the canbus, including being able to populate attributes which are displayable by SDC devices.
 This is how my own vehicle’s system works where I have devices responsible for things such as VSS/Odometer, TPMS, Accessory input (indicators, handbrake etc) and vehicle sensor input (fuel gauge etc).

 FAQ